 In “Everyone’s Everything”, out now on Netflix, a documentary provides a full-on biography of the young artist.
 It documents his unhappy childhood in a divorced home, all the way to his overdose, right before the release of his first major-label album.

-The film also features many talking heads of those close to him, such as collaborators, managers, girlfriends and his mother.
-It’s the closest way the film could interview Peep himself.
+The film also features many other talking heads of those close to him, such as collaborators, managers, girlfriends and his mother.
+It’s the closest way the film could get to interviewing Peep himself.

 He was a talented songwriter blending hip-hop and emo rock music in a way that hadn’t been successfully done before him.
 Although the film does focus on this, it’s more about his humanity and how fragile it was.